MicrosoftDocs/mixed-reality/mixed-reality-docs/app-bar-and-bounding-box.md

 ## What is the App bar?

 The App bar is a object-level menu containing a series of buttons that displays on the bottom edge of a hologram's bounds.
 This pattern is commonly used to give users the ability to remove and adjust holograms.
+The App bar was designed primarily as a way to manage placed objects in a user's environment.
+Coupled with the bounding box, a user has full control over where and how objects are oriented in mixed reality.

 :::row:::
     :::column:::
+        ### The App bar follows the user<br>
         Since this pattern is used with objects that are world locked, as a user moves around the object the App bar will always display on the objects' side closest to the user.
-While this isn't billboarding, it effectively achieves the same result; preventing a user's position to occlude or block functionality that would otherwise be available from a different location in their environment.<br>
+While this isn't billboarding, it effectively achieves the same result; preventing a user's position to occlude or block functionality that would otherwise be available from a different location in their environment. <br>
         <br>
         *Video loop: Walking around a hologram, the App bar follows*
     :::column-end:::